 You still have existing leave on your old visa and this was obtained against a CAS issued by a different institution...

 You will revert back to the conditions of this visa.
 As this visa does not allow you to study at the University of Glasgow, you will be suspended until you can submit a new in-time application with a new CAS from UoG (you cannot re-use the one which was refused) .
 You will need to have your documents checked by International Student Support prior to submission.

 Your old visa has already expired...

 You should have the right to submit an Administrative Review if you wish to contest the refusal.
-If you submit an Administrative Review within the required timeframe given in your refusal notice, you can continue your studies while it is in progress, but if UKVI uphold their original decision, you will need to leave the UK and apply for Entry Clearance to return.
+If you submit an Administrative Review within the required timeframe given in your refusal notice, you can continue your studies while it is in progress, but if UKVI uphold their original decision, you will need to leave the UK and apply for a new visa to return.

-If you choose not to request Administrative Review but wish to submit a fresh application with a new CAS inside the UK:
+If you choose not to request Administrative Review but wish to submit a new application with a new CAS inside the UK: